caente/caente.github.com/_posts/2016-08-26-a-far-fetched-analogy.md

 If you try to use intuition for everything, you will be doing lots of wrong assumptions -- the earth is obviously flat, tourists are idiots, people with a different color are sub-humans, etc.

-Concious thinking is about pondering context, you wouldn't accept what you think you know something, you will want to understand why things are the way they are, before committing to anything.
+Conscious thinking is about pondering context, you wouldn't accept what you think you know something, you will want to understand why things are the way they are, before committing to anything.

 Obviously there is a point where you need to stop and trust your brain, but you can also make a conscious decision about that too.

 The point is, you don't want to be at the mercy of whatever your brain picked up without asking you.
 Remember you cannot control what you learn.
-Learning is not a fully concious activity, as the ad/propaganda industry has proved.
+Learning is not a fully conscious activity, as the ad/propaganda industry has proved.

 ## Duality